 Last Saturday Das Leben am Haverkamp received the Dutch Design Award in the category Fashion for the work Bravado – A pretentious, swaggering display or courage during the award show at Dutch Design Week in Eindhoven, The Netherlands.
-This was our first big show at Future Generation, Mercedes-Benz Amsterdam Fashion Week last 26 January, which was well received by Volkskrant, NRC, Elsevier, Glamcult and Fucking Young! ao.
-The show represented our individual work in a collective setting and was a elaboration on new ways of presenting fashion.
-Although we were already very honoured to be nominated in both categories Young Designer and Fashion, winning is a tremendous acknowledgement.
+This was our first big show and took place at Amsterdam Fashion Week 26 January 2017.
+It was well received by Volkskrant, NRC, Elsevier, Glamcult and Fucking Young! ao.
+Although we were already very honoured to be nominated, winning is even better.

 Steaming on the beach this summer.
-Our collective project is captured by Sanja Murasic.
-The object are now on show in the great exhibition Uit de Mode @Centraal Museum Utrecht NL until 22nd of October 2017.
+Our collective project Quirky cruise is captured by Sanja Murasic.
+The object are now on show in the great exhibition Uit de Mode @ Centraal Museum Utrecht NL until 22nd of October 2017.

 Boomtsjikke wah wah!
-We did the opening show at Mercedes-Benz Fashion Week Amsterdam this week and we wanted it to stick to you mind for the whole summer.
+We showed our Quirky Cruise collection as the opening show at Mercedes-Benz Fashion Week Amsterdam this week and we hope it will stick to you the whole summer.
 It will not only serve the mind and eyes of “more seasoned jet-setters” but also the agoraphobics who will enjoy the sun on their one square meter balcony.

 Here is a selection of this collective project.

 Proud to announce we will be the opening show at this upcoming edition of Mercedes-Benz Fashion Week Amsterdam.
-It will not only serve the mind and eyes of “more seasoned jet-setters” but also the agoraphobics who will enjoy the sun on their one square meter balcony.
-The members of Das Leben am Haverkamp all have their individual label, but for this occasion we unite, as we will show a collective project this night.
+The members of Das Leben am Haverkamp all have their individual practice, but for this occasion we unite, as we will show a collective project this night.

 13 July 2017

-Gino Anthonisse’s quest for wonder is well represented in his new collection.
-By using a life-size collage technique he creates designs that are surprising as well as astonishingly surreal.
+By using a life-size collage technique, Gino Anthonisse creates designs that are surprising as well as astonishingly surreal.
 By combining collages together with origami he discovers an approach on how to design clothing without sewing, only using folding for its construction.

-These HOT-AS-FUCK designers will be part of the opening of Amsterdam Fashion Week in January 2017.
+We will be part of the opening of Amsterdam Fashion Week in January 2017!
 Invite only.
 A big shout out to Future Generation and Stroom Den Haag

 26 January 2017